MrDamus/MrDamus/README.md

 ## I'm a JS Developer!

-- 🔭 I’m currently using React Native
+- 🔭 I’m currently using React
 - 🥅 2020 Goals: Work more, code more, learn more :)

 ### Github stats.